9diov/slides/PITCHME.md

 	for update skip locked
 	limit 1

-It 'skips' all the rows that are being locked, avoiding same job to be fetch by multiple workers
+It 'skips' all the rows that are being locked, avoiding same job to be fetched by multiple workers
 ---
 ## Question?